Spaceflight-Rocketry-Giessen-e-V/Telemetry/README.md

 Copyright SPROG – Spaceflight Rocketry Giessen e.V.
 2025.<br />
 This source describes Open Hardware and is licensed under the CERN-OHL-S v2.<br />
-You may redistribute and modify this source and make products using it<br />
-under the terms of the [CERN-OHL-S v2 or any later version](LICENSE).<br />
+You may redistribute and modify this source and make products using it under the terms of the [CERN-OHL-S v2 or any later version](LICENSE).<br />
-This source is distributed WITHOUT ANY EXPRESS OR IMPLIED<br />
-WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY<br />
-QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
-Please see<br />
-the CERN-OHL-S v2 for applicable conditions.<br />
+This source is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN-OHL-S v2 for applicable conditions.<br />
 Source location: https://github.com/Spaceflight-Rocketry-Giessen-e-V/Telemetry<br />
-As per CERN-OHL-S v2 section 4, should you produce hardware based<br />
-on this source, you must where practicable maintain the Source Location<br />
-in its documentation or license information.<br />
+As per CERN-OHL-S v2 section 4, should you produce hardware based on this source, you must where practicable maintain the Source Location in its documentation or license information.<br />